 Standard Interfaces by LNP/BP Association

-In this section we will provide some description of the Interface standards developed by LNP/BP Association and which represent a good starting point to work with RGB.
-The list is divided into already-coded interfaces (ready-to-use) and interface which will be developed in the future.
+In this section, we will provide some description of the Interface standards developed by the LNP/BP Association which represent a good starting point to work with RGB.
+The list is divided into already-coded interfaces (ready-to-use) and interfaces that will be developed in the future.

 Ready-to-use Interfaces

-The following Interfaces are fully compatible and tested to work with RGB consensus and standard libraries.
+The following Interfaces are compatible and tested to work with RGB consensus and standard libraries.

-• RGB20 is an interface which provides the same scope of ERC20, but which actually allows much more functionalities than Ethereum's standard.
-It is the RGB standard meant to address the parsing of any fungible asset: stocks, bonds or, in general, anything that requires fungibility.
-It can be connected for example to the Non Inflatable Fungible Asset (NIA) contract Schema.
-Among the features that RGB20 has over the ERC20 standard there are:
+• RGB20 is an interface that provides the same scope as ERC20's, but which actually allows much more functionalities than Ethereum's standard.
+It is the RGB standard meant to address the parsing of any fungible asset: stocks, bonds, or, in general, anything that requires fungibility.
+It can be connected for example to the Non-Inflatable Asset (NIA) contract Schema.
+Among the features that RGB20 possesses over the ERC20 standard, there are:

 • Asset renaming and the possibility to change other specifications such as the token ticker.

-• Stock split, similar to those of the stock markets, or the possibility to change the precision of the token.
+• Stock splits, similar to those of the stock markets, or the possibility to change the precision of the token.

-• Asset burning or replace by the issuer.
-The interface is designed to allow for specific parties to accomplish those task even associated to the issuance of a new contract contemporary to burning actions.
-This feature makes possible the reduction of the size of the contract stash by the users.
+• Asset burning or replacement by the issuer.
+The interface is designed to allow for specific parties to accomplish these operations or their combination, e.g. the issuance of a new contract which happens simultaneously with a burning action of the same asset.
+This feature allows for the reduction of the size of the contract stash by the users, as the client-side data required to validate the new emission starts from the new issuance events allowing for the discard of burned asset data.

-• RGB21 is the interface which is design to address NFT contracts, or in general any unique digital production contract such as digital media, books, movie, or music etc. It can be connected to the Unique Digital Asset (UDA) contract schema.
-As interesting additional features it provides:
+• RGB21 is the interface that is designed to address NFT contracts or in general any unique digital production contract such as digital media, books, movies, music, etc. It can be connected to the Unique Digital Asset (UDA) contract schema.
+As interesting additional features, it provides:

-• RGB25 represents an hybrid of RGB20 and RGB21 standards thus addressing the need to interface partially fungible asset contracts.
-For instance it is made for assets which need to be fractionated but which need to maintain a relations with the unique root asset issued in the first place.
-A typical example would be the use of such interface for real estate tokenized assets.
+• RGB25 represents a hybrid of RGB20 and RGB21 standards thus addressing the need to interface partially fungible asset contracts.
+For instance, it is made for assets that need to be fractionated but which need to maintain a relationship with the unique root asset issued in the first place.
+A typical example would be the use of such an interface for real estate tokenized assets.
 It can be connected to Collectible Fungible Asset (CFA) schema.

 Planned interface to be developed